scoobybejesus/cryptools/examples/examples.md

 ### Accounts

 * This style of report shows you what you have.
 * *Account* reports reflect the balances in each account along with the cost basis of those holdings.
 (The exception being the home currency accounts.
 In that case, it merely reflects the net of how much was deposited/spent.)
 * Future reports will be written that provide details of every deposit and every withdrawal, on a movement-by-movement basis, into and out of every lot, for each account.
+Some of these reports already exist.

 ### Transactions

 * This style of report show you how your holdings performed (not including unrealized gains/losses).
 * *Transaction* reports reflect the result of each transaction (specifically, each transaction which results in a gain/loss or income/expense).
 * Future reports will be written that provide more detailed breakdowns of the income/expense/gain/loss from every movement (or possibly a more summarized version, too).
 For example, maybe the exchange rate will be included so you can quickly spot check whether the input file was correct.

 #### Other notes and limitations